 We did the full run of mods: hard mount studs for center pull brakes, every braze on ever including new curved rear brake bridge and cable stops, adjuster.
 My favorite mods are the third set of bottle bosses placed on the upper of the down tube, the pump peg, and the curved bridge.

 Jim rounded out the build with a vintage Shimano 600 group and some V/O stuff.
 The neatest part are the Zinn 200mm cranks!

 Mods don't have to be super expensive.
 I love this one because Jim spent less than a grand on the whole bike.
-The mods were about $350, sandblasting and powder coat are $125.
 Jim's a great mechanic and works at a shop so he got a great deal on the parts and was able to do all the mechanical work himself including build up the new wheels on the vintage hubs.
-But, we only charge $275 for a full build with frame prep if you don't have the skills and tools to do it yourself.

-You can have a really sweet bike for a very reasonable amount if you have a frame that will work for you.
-Semi customs/mods usually run in the $1,200 to $2,200 range when everything is said and done, and it's pretty dang fun!
+You can have a really sweet bike for a very reasonable amount if you have a frame that will work for you when everything is said and done, and it's pretty dang fun!